-^a For patients with creatinine clearance <15 mL/min, reduce daily dose in proportion to creatinine clearance (e.g., patients with a creatinine clearance of 7.5 mL/min should receive one-half the daily dose that patients with a creatinine clearance of 15 mL/min receive). ^b Patients on hemodialysis should receive maintenance doses based on estimates of creatinine clearance as indicated in the upper portion of the table and a supplemental post-hemodialysis dose administered after each 4 hours of hemodialysis as indicated in
+For patients with creatinine clearance <15 mL/min, reduce daily dose in proportion to creatinine clearance (e.g., patients with a creatinine clearance of 7.5 mL/min should receive one-half the daily dose that patients with a creatinine clearance of 15 mL/min receive).

-Creatinine clearance (CLCr) is difficult to measure in outpatients.
-In patients with stable renal function, creatinine clearance can be reasonably well estimated using the equation of Cockcroft and Gault:
+Patients on hemodialysis should receive maintenance doses based on estimates of creatining clearance as indicated in the upper portion of the table and a supplemental post-hemodialysis dose administered after each 4 hours of hemodialysis as indicated in the lower portion of the Creatinine clearance (CLCr) is difficult to measure in outpatients.
+In patients with stable renal

-[140 - age (years)] x weight (kg) (x 0.85 for female patients) CLCr = 72 x serum creatinine (mg/dL)
+CLCr = (x 0.85 for female patients) 72 x serum creatinine (mg/dL)

-The use of gabapentin capsules in patients less than 12 years of age with compromised renal function has not been studied.
-2.4 Dosage in Elderly
+The use of gabapentin tablets in patients less than 12 years of age with compromised renal function has not been studied.

-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and dose should be adjusted based on creatinine clearance longer period may be needed at the discretion of the prescriber).
-DOSAGE FORMS AND STRENGTHS
+Because elderly patients are more likely to have decreased renal function, care should be taken